Cantaloupe Agua Fresca | Agua Fresca de Melón

 - Strain through a fine-mesh sieve into large pitcher.
 You may need to agitate the mixture to let the concentrate through, avoid pushing through the pulp to keep juice light in consistency.
 Discard pulp.

 - Chill and serve over ice.
-Garnish with fresh mint or basil leaves.
+Garnish with fresh edible flowers, mint, or basil leaves.

-- Quick tip when making this agua fresca: I like to add in the minced mint or basil at the end so that the agua de melón maintains its light peach color.
+Note: I like to add in my garnishes at the end so that the agua de melón maintains its light peach color.
 Mint and basil are not traditionally used much in Mexican cooking, but they can enhance the flavors of many recipes, like this one!

 4 thoughts on “Cantaloupe Agua Fresca | Agua Fresca de Melón”

 Amiga!!!
 Why no pictures?
 I would love to share one of your agua fresca recipes on my blog with pictures!
 Would that be ok?
 Email me at [email protected] if that is a possibility.